cpursley/walex/README.md

 # WalEx

-Simple and Reliable Postgres [Change Data Capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture) in Elixir.
+Simple and reliable Postgres [Change Data Capture (CDC)](https://en.wikipedia.org/wiki/Change_data_capture) in Elixir.

 WalEx allows you to listen to change events on your Postgres tables then send them on to [destinations](#destinations) or perform callback-like actions with the data via the [DSL](#elixir-dsl).
 For example: